sqlbunny/sqlbunny/README.md

 languages, err := pilot.Languages(db).All()
 ```

-If your relationship involves a join model SQLBoiler will figure it out for you transparently.
+If your relationship involves a join model sqlbunny will figure it out for you transparently.

 It is important to note that you should use `Eager Loading` if you plan
 on loading large collections of rows, to avoid N+1 performance problems.